muffpy/linked-lists-problems/README.md

 # linked-lists-problems
-Pointer algorithms in C for common Linked Lists problems.
+Solutions using pointer algorithms in C for common Linked Lists problems.

 The problems use the C language syntax, so they require a basic understanding of C and its pointer syntax.
 The emphasis is on the important concepts of pointer manipulation and